- No monthly maintenance fee

 Douugh calls Pulse “a real-time read on your financial fitness.”
 At a glance, it shows the balances in all your accounts (Jars) and any external accounts connected to your Douugh account.
 Add all your active external accounts and Pulse provides a complete view of your net worth.

-Potential Future Features
+Potential Future Features of Douugh

 Douugh is a relatively new financial app.
 It’s constantly testing and deploying new features and capabilities.
 While individual features may come and go, Douugh appears committed to providing a one-stop money management experience for its users.